Vanessa-Kris/Sheba-Blog/_posts/design/2023-09-21-wholemeal-prep.md

 2. Toss in your favorite fruits – bananas, berries, or even tropical choices like mangoes work wonderfully.
 3. Pour in a generous amount of milk to give your smoothie a creamy texture.
 4. Blend the mixture until smooth and pour it into a glass.
-5. You can add some fu toppings like: chocolate, sprinkles, oreos etc.
+5. You can add some fun toppings like: chocolate, sprinkles, oreos etc.

 <img  src="https://img.freepik.com/free-photo/front-view-dessert-with-biscuits_23-2148603300.jpg?size=626&ext=jpg"/>